 Vinyl plank flooring is by far the fastest growing residential and commercial product in the floor covering world.
-If you go in to any retail floor covering store, you will see rows and rows of vinyl plank tile and plank displays.
-Each manufacturer has different styles, sizes and colors of products.
-Each manufacturer has their own version of good, better and best products.
+If you go into any retail floor covering store, you will see rows and rows of vinyl plank tile and plank displays.
+Each manufacturer has different styles, sizes, and colors of products.
+Each manufacturer has its own version of good, better, and best products.

-The majority of vinyl plank flooring is either installed with a click together installation system, or with a glue down installation system.
+The majority of vinyl plank flooring is either installed with a click-together installation system or with a glue-down installation system.
 As a customer, trying to decide which installation method is the best, is one of the main decisions that you will have to make.
-Since all of these companies use different marketing language to promote how great their products are, trying to make a buying decision can be rather difficult.
+Since all of these companies use different marketing languages to promote how great their products are, trying to make a buying decision can be rather difficult.

 We have some really good articles in our "Be Floored Blog," that talk about all of the benefits of vinyl tile & plank, and why this product has become so popular.
 We also do quite a few vinyl plank product reviews.
 For more information, we would encourage you to check out these articles.

 However, In this article, we will be strictly focusing on vinyl plank installation methods.
 We will be taking the perspective of the homeowner, not the installer.
 This is not a "how to" installation article.
 Rather, this is an article that will hopefully answer questions that most homeowners face when buying floor covering.
 It is our intent to talk about each type of installation method, the pros, and cons of each method, and offer you some insightful information, to help make your buying decision a little bit easier.

 Vinyl Plank Flooring - Floating Installation